tjg311/breathless/README.md

 *   **Policy Simulation:** Using the trained models to simulate the health benefits of specific policy interventions (e.g., reducing PM2.5 by 10%).

 ## 7. Conclusion
 Project Breathless underscores the urgent need for integrated policy approaches.
 Addressing air pollution requires not only environmental regulation but also sustained investment in economic development and public health infrastructure.
+The interplay between socioeconomic status, healthcare access, education, and health risk is too complex to be addressed with simple statistics.
+Our work addresses this with big data approaches.